 Allowing individuals to adapt their approach to their responsibilities will give them an increased sense of control over the tasks they’ve been charged with, which will benefit their performance.

-Leaders that are overly critical of employees when mistakes are made kill initiative and creativity and, consequently, employee engagement.
-If your workforce is fearful of the repercussions should they make an honest mistake, engagement will diminish and, as a result, company success.
+Leaders that are overly critical of employees’ mistakes kill initiative and creativity and, consequently, employee engagement.
+If your workforce is fearful of the repercussions of honest mistakes, both engagement and performance will drop.